DevExpress-Examples/reporting-angular-integrate-report-designer/Readme.md

 ### Upgrade the client-side app

-Navigate to the `package.json` file in the `ClientApp` folder and change all DevExpress script versions to the version you're using on the server side.
-If you're using v23.1.4, modify the package.json file as follows:
+Navigate to the `package.json` file in the `ClientApp`/`angular-report-designer` folder and change all DevExpress script versions to the version you're using on the server side.
+If you're using v23.2.3, modify the package.json file as follows:

 ```
     {
         ...
-        "devextreme": "23.1.4",
+        "devextreme": "23.2.3",
-        "devexpress-richedit": "23.1.4",
+        "devexpress-richedit": "23.2.3",
-        "@devexpress/analytics-core": "23.1.4",
+        "@devexpress/analytics-core": "23.2.3",
-        "devexpress-reporting-angular": "23.1.4"
+        "devexpress-reporting-angular": "23.2.3"
         ...
     }
 ```

-Open the `ClientApp` folder in the console and run the command to download updated packages:
+Open the `ClientApp``ClientApp`/`angular-report-designer` folder in the console and run the command to download updated packages:

 ```
 npm install